debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

     return new SqliteColumn(columnName, affinity, isPrimaryKey, isRowidAlias);
 }
 ```
-For schema change detection, `PRAGMA schema_version` is polled on each streaming cycle.
+We need to poll `PRAGMA schema_version` for schema change detection on each streaming cycle.
 A change triggers a full re-introspection and a schema change event:

 ```java
 long currentVersion = readSchemaVersion();